Permission sets can be used for several things:

 After clicking on the add button you will be prompted for a description and name for your new permission set:

 Once you click the create button you are taken to the modify page for your new permission set.
-This is the same page you would see if you clicked on the name of an existing permission set.
+This is the same page you would see if you clicked on the description of an existing permission set.

 Modifying a permission set